A near-term quantum algorithm for solving linear systems of equations based on the Woodbury identity: Algorithms based on the Woodbury matrix identity

-and using the Hadamard test to estimate each expectation value on the right hand side of equation \ref{eq:bou0}.
-Various strategies for optimizing the total number of shots to achieve a desired precision have been discussed in Ref. \cite{arrasmith2020operator}.
-As in the case of estimating an overlap discussed above, the condition number of the matrix also dictates the number of shots necessary.
+Ref. \cite{arrasmith2020operator} describes strategies for optimizing the number of shots to achieve a desired precision when computing expectations using a Hermitian operator, $O$, as described above.
+As in the case of estimating an overlap, the condition number of the matrix influences the required number of shots.